pirmd/app2go/README.md

 # EXAMPLES
 Example of use of this framework is availbale in the package 'config.example' folder
 with:
-- portable versions of gVim, cygvim, firefox, unison, qemu
+- portable versions of cygvim (setup, shell, vim), firefox, qemu
 - all of these programmes have access to common resources (useful tools available by cygwin, python, installed python packages)
-- file structure is completly tweakable using the configuration files so that you can organize your stuff as you like
+- file structure is completly tweakable using the configuration files app2go.2go so that you can organize your stuff as you like.
+  The example struture is:
+    * simply drop firefox / cygwin runtime folder in the same directory than the configuration files
+    * configuration files are looked in the $HOME folder (like on Linux)
 - fun but maybe not useful things I can do:
     * Identify the USB key by its name and not only by extracting the drive name containing the portable apps.
 It is useful for example if you have